SergeySeroshtan/csv-scripts/readme.md

 assert record.exchange == null
 ```

-The following operations are useful to work with records:
+The following operations are useful for work with sets of records:

 Operation   | Usage
 ------------|---------------------------------